microsoftgraph/entra-powershell/module/EntraBeta/docs/Add-EntraBetaApplicationOwner.md

 ## EXAMPLES

 ### Example 1: Add a user as an owner to an application
-This example shows how to add user as an owner to an application.

 ```powershell
 PS C:\> $ApplicationId = (Get-EntraBetaApplication -Top 1).ObjectId
 PS C:\> $UserObjectId = (Get-EntraBetaUser -Top 1).ObjectId
 PS C:\> Add-EntraBetaApplicationOwner -ObjectId $ApplicationId -RefObjectId $UserObjectId
 ```

+The first command gets an application using [Get-EntraBetaApplication](./Get-EntraBetaApplication.md) cmdlet, and stores the ObjectId property value in $ApplicationId variable.

+The second command gets an user using [Get-EntraBetaUser](./Get-EntraBetaUser.md) cmdlet, and stores the ObjectId property value in $UserObjectId variable.

+This final command adds an owner in $UserObjectId to an application in $ApplicationId.

 This command adds an owner to an application.